civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(5)** The specified time limit must be no longer than 300 days after the day on which the applicant has, in the Commission's opinion, provided a complete application.

-  **(6)** In the circumstances prescribed by regulation, the Lead Commissioner may specify that a period is to be excluded from the calculation of the time limit within which the Commission must make its decision.
+  **(6)** In the circumstances prescribed by regulations made under section 291.1, the Lead Commissioner may specify that a period is to be excluded from the calculation of the time limit within which the Commission must make its decision.
 The Lead Commissioner must provide reasons for doing so.

   **(7)** The Minister may, by order, grant one or more extensions of the time limit specified under subsection (4).

   **(8)** The Commission must make public the time limit specified under subsection (4), any period that is excluded and the reasons for the exclusion and any extension of time granted under subsection (7).

-  **(9)** If a recommendation referred to in paragraph (4)(a) is made, the Governor in Council may, within 90 days after the making of that recommendation, either approve the issuance of the certificate or refuse to approve its issuance.
-The Governor in Council may extend the time limit for doing so for any additional period or periods.
+  **(9)** If a recommendation referred to in paragraph (4)(a) is made, the Governor in Council may, within 90 days after the day on which the Commission makes that recommendation or, in the case of a designated project, as defined in section 2 of the `Impact Assessment Act`, 90 days after the day on which the recommendations referred to in paragraph 37.1(1)(b) of that Act are posted on the Internet site referred to in section 105 of that Act, either approve the issuance of the certificate or refuse to approve its issuance.
+The Governor in Council may extend the time limit for doing so for any additional period or per­iods.

   **(10)** If the Governor in Council approves the issuance of the certificate, the Commission must, within seven days after the day on which the approval was given, issue the certificate.